recogito/recogito-studio-sdk/README.md

 ### Step 6: Create a UI Extension

 Next we'll add a **React component** that displays a "Hello World" message in the annotation editor.
-Inside the `src` directory, create a subdirectory name `extensions` and create a new file `HelloWorldMessage.tsx`
+Inside the `src` directory or your project root, create a subdirectory name `extensions` and create a new file `HelloWorldMessage.tsx`

 ```tsx
 // /src/HelloWorldMessage.tsx